 My video is not uploading, what do I do?

-Please ensure your video is 50MB or less.
-Anything over 50MB will be too big.
+Please ensure your video is less than 200 MB.
+Anything over 200MB will be too big.
 If you’re still having issues, please call us on 1300 889 067.
-Please DO NOT email us your video we cannot upload it for you.
+Please DO NOT email us your video as we cannot upload it for you.
 We would suggest you convert the video to .avi or .mov format only.
-Should you need to convert your video we would suggest you using the file conversion site which is available here.
+Should you need to convert your video we would suggest you use a file conversion site which is available here.

 Why has my photo been rejected?